montoyamoraga/class-randomness/installation.md

 Python 2.0 was released on 2000 and Python 3.0 was released on 2008.
 Python 3.0 was was a major revision of the language that is not completely backward-compatible, and for this class we will use Python 3.

+We will now install Python 3 and make it available to use from our [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface).

 ### Python 3 installation for Linux

 Go to [python.org/](https://www.python.org/) and download the latest Python 3 release from [Python source releases section](https://www.python.org/downloads/source/).